apache/nuttx/configs/olimex-lpc1766stk/README.txt

 USB Host Configuration
 ^^^^^^^^^^^^^^^^^^^^^^

-The NuttShell (NSH) Nucleus 2G can be modified in order to support USB host operations.
+The NuttShell (NSH) configuration can be modified in order to support USB host operations.
 To make these modifications, do the following:

 1. First configure to build the NSH configuration from the top-level